RacheldeJong/dkAnonymity/README.md

 # d-k-Anonymity
 This repository contains code used to measure anonymity in complex networks.
 Using this measure, vertices are partitioned into equivalence classes.
-Vertices are equivalent if they have the same structural position in their d-neighbourhood; parameter d can be used to set the strictness based on different levels of how much a possible attacker knows.
+Vertices are equivalent if they have the same structural position in their d-neighbourhood; parameter d can be used to set the radius of the neighbourhood.
 This framework uses Nauty [1].

 # The framework
 * `src`: Directory containing source code